May 8th, 2026

 Challenges and Criticisms

-Despite its benefits, free trade has faced criticism and challenges.
-Concerns about job displacement, environmental degradation, and income inequality have led some to question the merits of unrestricted trade.
-Additionally, the rise of protectionism in recent years has threatened the viability of FTAs, leading to tensions between nations.
+Despite its numerous advantages, free trade is not without its detractors and challenges.
+Concerns over job displacement, environmental impact, and the exacerbation of income inequality have sparked debates over the value of unfettered trade.
+Moreover, the resurgence of protectionist policies in recent years has cast a shadow over the future of FTAs, contributing to geopolitical tensions and trade disputes.

 Celebrating Free Trade Day